Nit17/Practice-study/Day1/README.md

 - `03-two-sum.py` — Three solutions (O(n^2), O(n), O(n log n)) + a small benchmark helper.
 - `04-ml-memory.py` — Practical patterns for memory-efficient ML preprocessing (optional deps guarded).

+## Theory (in-depth notes)

+See `THEORY.md` for detailed explanations:

+- Asymptotic notation and analysis styles (worst/average/best, amortized, space)
+- Python containers internals and complexity trade-offs
+- Sorting in Python (Timsort stability, when to use heap vs sort)
+- `collections` essentials and heap theory
+- Two Sum algorithmic trade-offs and constraints
+- Memory and data layout for numpy/pandas; sparse formats; memmap; practical strategies

 ## How to run

 From the project root (or the `Day1` folder):